HeavenJose/uniconnect-frontend/README.md

+# UniConnect Front-End

+This is the React front-end for the UniConnect application.

-# Getting Started with Create React App
+**➡️ Find the backend code for this project here:** [**uniconnect-backend**](https://github.com/HeavenJose/uniconnect-backend)# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).